Locally and around the world, new strategies to protect human rights and promote peaceful conflict transformation are in action.

-What can I do once I graduate?
+What will I do once I graduate?

 Additionally, this course is helpful for anyone seeking employment in international humanitarian work, as it prepares students with the skills of cultural awareness, communication and violence de-escalation.

 Join the Mir Centre for Peace on Facebook to stay connected and learn more about Mir events and programming.
-Check out the UCP Database for an interactive map and more on UCP around the world.